Durian » About

 Campbell Barton, Technical Director (Australia)

-campbellCampbell is one of the most active developers of Blender since many years.
+Campbell is one of the most active developers of Blender since many years.
 He is very all-rounded, but specialized in Python work and scripting.
 He previously was available in the same role for the Big Buck Bunny movie and the Yo Frankie! game projects.
-We’re all very happy to have his experience and support available again!

-Ton Roosendaal, Producer (Netherlands)
+Ton Roosendaal, Producer (the Netherlands)

 For Durian he is responsible for all organizational and financial tasks, and ensure the project targets are met.